 Columbia Sportswear (COLM), which reported its 1Q18 results on April 26, posted a 12% YoY (year-over-year) increase in sales to $607.3 million.
 On a non-GAAP (generally accepted accounting principles) basis, sales increased 10% YoY to $599 million.
 The company outdid Wall Street’s expectations of a 7% YoY increase in sales to $582 million.

 V.F.
 Corp (VFC) completes the sale of Nautica brand to Authentic Brands Group, LLC.
 This, along with the recent buyout of Icebreaker and plans to acquire Altra footwear, bodes well.

 Columbia Sportswear Company is at a 52-week high, but can investors hope for more gains in the future?
 We take a look at the fundamentals for COLM for clues.

-On a per-share basis, the Portland, Oregon-based company said it had a loss of 10 cents.
-Earnings, adjusted for non-recurring costs, were $1.31 per share.
-The results beat Wall Street expectations.
-The ...
+On a per-share basis, the Portland, Oregon-based company said it had profit of 64 cents.
+Earnings, adjusted for non-recurring costs, came to 77 cents per share.
+The results exceeded Wall Street expectations. ...